 Comment.
-The substance of the introductory clause and subdivisions (1), (3), and (4) of former Section 1139.4 is continued in Section 17404 (order granting transfer).
-Subdivision (2) is not continued.
+The introductory clause and subdivisions (1), (3), and (4) of former Section 1139.4 are restated in Section 17404 (order granting transfer) without substantive change, except that the court is required to take into account the interest in economical and convenient administration rather than to find that it would necessarily result from the transfer.
+Subdivision (2) is omitted.